The 1963

 550. At the other table, the US North, James Jacoby, chose a very unlucky

-endplays South with a diamond to make 4.
-Obviously, Belladonna was lucky to find such a lie of the cards, but
+moment to open with a 3 What about 4 Obviously, Belladonna was lucky to find such a lie of the cards, but

 he created his own luck when he assumed that a sacrifice was lucrative.
 The